fanweneddie/cflow/README.md

 * `configInterface` package contains the configuration interface used to identify configuration loading/setting points; implementations for several cloud systems have already been provided.
 * `taintAnalysis` package contains the core module for static taint analysis:
   * `sourceSinkManger` subpackage contains the interface for defining sources/sinks and a default implementation of it;
-  * `taintWrapper` subpackage contains the interface for defining library modeling rules and a default implementation using herustic-based rules.
+  * `taintWrapper` subpackage contains the interface for defining library modeling rules and a default implementation using heuristic-based rules.
+  * `pointsToAnalysis` subpackage contains the classes for doing points-to analysis to get the type of object that each variable points to.
+This analysis aims to get a more precise callee, but the effect is not that good(Since polymorphism is a dynamic property of Java).
   * `Taint.java` contains the implementation of the field-sensitive taint abstraction.
-  * `TaintFlowAnalysis.java` contains the implementaition for intra-procedural taint analysis, which extends the `ForwardFlowAnalysis` class in Soot.
+  * `TaintFlowAnalysis.java` contains the implementation for intra-procedural taint analysis, which extends the `ForwardFlowAnalysis` class in Soot.
-  * `InterTaintAnalysis.java` contains the implmentation for inter-procedural taint analysis.
+  * `InterTaintAnalysis.java` contains the implementation for inter-procedural taint analysis.
   * `PathVisitor.java` contains the implementation of a recursive realizable path visitor that traverses all the realizable taint propagation paths starting from a source taint.
 Mainly used for validation, and not enabled by default.
-  * `SourceSinkConnectionVisitor.java` containts the the implementation of a recursive realizable path reconstructor that reconstructs the realizable taint propagation paths between any source sink pair.
+  * `SourceSinkConnectionVisitor.java` contains the implementation of a recursive realizable path reconstructor that reconstructs the realizable taint propagation paths between any source sink pair.
+  * `UniqueStmt.java` contains the easy implementation of a statement with its flow information, which can make it distinctive in sorting.
+  * `FieldUseChecker.java` contains a checker that checks the use of a field in a sink method.
 * `utility` package contains `Config.java`, which specifies where to load the source code of the analyzed software.
 If the analyzed software is not supported by default, you should extend this file.

 ## Documents